Most of these values are imported from the FEH CD-ROM software package via the on-screen ‘Import’ Button.

 This is the catchment drainage area.

 This descriptive field allows the site location to be recorded.
-If the FEH details are imported from a .csv or .xml file then this field is filled in with the grid reference details.
+If the FEH details are imported from a .csv file then this field is filled in with the grid reference details.

 Areal Reduction Factor

 Reduces the rainfall as it calculated as point rainfall based on time and area.
 The value may be obtained from FEH Figure 4.3.4.

 The standard average annual rainfall (1961-1990).
 This can be determined by clicking on the 'Map' button and selecting the location.